NhutNguyen236/Google-classroom-clone/README.md

   - Added email verification function, now everyone has to verify their account except the administrator
   - Fix `edit class` on Teacher side
   - Add Status control on admin side
-  - Fix username reader for each greeting page
+  - Fix username reader for each greeting
+  - Add `Class control` on admin side, now admin can view `classes` table but still cannot go for other CUD since we just have Read only
 ## Localhost used
 * [XAMPP](https://www.apachefriends.org/download.html)
 * SQL port: 3308